yyj971117/DeepTGI/README.md

 # Detailed tutorials with example datasets
 `DeepTGI` is a deep learning framework that utilizes autoencoders and multi-head attention mechanisms to accurately identify interactions between transcription factors and genes and infer gene regulatory networks.

+The example can be seen in the <a href="https://github.com/yyj971117/DeepTGI/tree/main/DeepTGI/program/main.py">main.py</a>.

 # DeepTGI

 DeepTGI Model